Meghan Jadhav: Early life

 7 June 1992, in Mumbai.
-He is a history graduate, he also has a master's degree in Literature from KC College, Mumbai.
+He is a history graduate, he also has a master's degree in literature from KC College, Mumbai.

+Personal life

+On 17 November 2025, Jadhav married his Rang Majha Vegla's co-star, Anushka Pimputkar.

 Career

-Meghan started his career as Krishna in Jai Shri Krishna and is also known for his role as Gyan in Sony 's Saas Bina Sasuraal.
-He has also played Abhimanyu in the mythological serial of Sony Entertainment Television (India) Suryaputra Karn.
+Meghan started his career as Krishna in Jai Shri Krishna and is also known for his role as Gyan in Sony's Saas Bina Sasuraal.
+He has also played Abhimanyu in the mythological serial of Sony Entertainment Television (India), Suryaputra Karn.
 He portrayed the role of Kartikey in Mahakali– Anth hi Aarambh hai and gained immense popularity for his role.
 He also starred as Aaditya in Yeh Un Dinon Ki Baat Hai which is still remembered by fans, as Govind in Tenali Rama and as Madhavdas in Vighnaharta Ganesh.
 He won the Best Debut Actor Award at the Marathi Film Festival Awards for his performance in the Marathi film 'Chahto Mi Tula' (2016).